opea-project/GenAIInfra/kubeai/README.md

 Open web-browser to `http://localhost:3000` with `admin` / `prom-operator` given as the username / password for login, to view the dashboards.

+Both dashboards filter the viewed vLLM instances by the selected namespace (e.g. `kubeai`) and the model they use.

-Scaling dashboard shows trends for totals statistics of all the vLLM instances using the selected model, and best & worst metrics from those instances at given moment.
+The scaling dashboard shows trends both for sum of metrics across all these instances, as well as the best and worst per-instance metric values at a given moment.
 ![Scaling dashboard](grafana/vllm-scaling.png)

-Whereas details dashboard shows more detailed engine metrics for the selected vLLM instance(s).
+Whereas details dashboard shows more detailed engine metrics for the selected vLLM instance (or all of them).
 ![Details dashboard](grafana/vllm-details.png)

 Note:

-- Dashboards should be visible in Grafana within minute of them being applied, but
+- Dashboards should be visible in Grafana within a minute of them being applied, but
-- vLLM metrics will be available for them only after the first inference request has been processed
+- vLLM metrics will be available only after the first inference request has been processed